WireCore/CakePHP_JWT/README.md

     'headerParam' => 'Authorization', // default is Authorization 'usersTable' => 'Users', // default is Users 'unauthorizedExceptionText' => 'You are not authorized to access that location', // default is You are not authorized to access that location
-    'encryptionKey' => '' // default is used the salt of your application ]);
+    'encryptionKey' => '', // default is used the salt of your application 'refreshTokenName' => 'refresh_token', // default is refresh_token
+    'refreshTokenSecure' => false, // default is false 'refreshTokenHttpOnly' => true // default is true ]);
 ```